Trip Planner

 Climb from Mera High Camp to Summit Mera Central At 6,476 metres (21,247 ft) and back to Khare Camp

-Today you will reach the summit and destination of your trek as well.
-You have to start very early, around 2 AM begin moving forward.
-This is because locals recommend reaching the summit before noon as the chances of strong winds start in the afternoon, which will cause a hamper for trekking.
+Today, you will reach the summit, the ultimate destination of your trek.
+On the day, you have to start very early, around 2 AM, and begin moving forward.
+This is because locals recommend reaching the summit before noon, as the chances of strong winds start in the afternoon, which will hamper the expedition.
+It’s going to be very cold in the beginning, but soon we warm up as we continue up the glacier and onto a peculiar ridge.

-You will have to make way from Mera La Pass, and the road is equally steep and slippery as before, so local guides and experts will constantly remind you to be careful and take slow steps while moving forward.
+You will have to make your way from Mera La Pass, and the road is equally steep and slippery as before.
+Therefore, local guides and experts will constantly remind you to be careful and take slow steps while moving forward.
+The duration of this trek is typically 3 to 4 hours.
+However, occasionally, factors such as route conditions, weather, and other variables may extend the time required to reach Mera High Camp by up to 7 hours.
+An experienced guide will lead you on the final path, and you must follow them slowly and steadily to reach the destination.

-We spend a short time at the summit and then our steps back to the high camp, where we rest for a while and descend following the same route back to Khare via Mera base camp.
+After reaching the top of Mera Peak, you will feel successful and overwhelmed with joy, and another breathtaking view of the mountain range awaits you.
+You’ll be captivated by the breathtaking views of the mountain routes, including Everest, Lhotse, and Cho Oyu, leaving you in wonder.
+We spend a short time at the summit and then take our steps back to the high camp, where we rest for a while before descending along the same route back to Khare via Mera base camp.
 Overnight stay at a tea house in Khare Camp.

 Maximum Altitude